 JBoss Data Grid can be deployed to support diverse IT environments with applications on-premise and in the cloud—legacy or contemporary.
 JBoss Data Grid can act as a data abstraction layer, decoupling the application, cache, and database.

 As a result, you gain control over life cycle, maintenance, and costs of each component independently.
 JBoss Data Grid for xPaaS is also available as a middleware service on OpenShift by Red Hat.
 JBoss Data Grid for xPaaS enables cloud applications running on OpenShift with in-memory speed and elastic data management.

 With Red Hat JBoss Data Grid, applications can replicate across datacenters and achieve high availability to meet SLA requirements within and across datacenters.
-It allows you to implement load balancing and resource efficiency through a "follow the sun" approach.
+This allows you to implement load balancing and resource efficiency through a “follow the sun” approach.